-Delivering checkmate is the goal of any Chess game.
-You can do this during the endgame, in this case you will Checkmate with Queen VS King or Checkmate with Rook VS King.
-But Checkmate can also be delivered as early as in the middlegame, and to learn that, we are now going to study a few common mating positions.
+Delivering checkmate is the goal of any Chess game, and a specific configuration to do so is called a pattern.
+You can checkmate your opponent during the endgame, in this case you will Checkmate with Queen VS King or Checkmate with Rook VS King.
+But a few checkmate patterns occur as early as in the middlegame, and to learn that, we are now going to study a few common mating positions.

 The following patterns frequently arise in the middlegame, they are opportunities that you have to recognize when you meet them.
 If you manage to master those patterns, some of your games will end no later than during the middlegame, but do not forget to keep an eye on the opposing position, to see if if by any chance your opponent wouldn’t be building of these mating patterns…

 The first pattern every Chess player should know is the h7 mate.

 What to do against the threat of a mate in h7 ?
 There are many ways to counter it, but the most common is to have a Knight on f6.

 The next mating position every Chess player should know is the g7 mate.